 Health care professionals have a legal obligation to meet a standard of care when treating and diagnosing their patients.
 Surgeons, doctors, nurses, paramedics or other medical professionals who make an error when treating a patient may be held liable for any damages.
-However, as a medical malpractice lawyer in Newport News, VA from a firm like Waterman Law Centers, PLLC can explain, not every mistake can lead to a medical malpractice claim.
+However, a medical malpractice lawyer can explain that not every mistake can lead to a medical malpractice claim.

 What Is a Medical Error?

 A medical error is when a health care professional makes a mistake in treating a patient.
 Some doctors will meet professional standards of care, but still commit an error.
 Many medical conditions share symptoms, so it may be hard for a doctor to give the correct diagnosis if the patient is exhibiting symptoms that could result from multiple conditions.
 If a doctor makes an error during the diagnostic phase, that could lead to a misdiagnosis.